Binding site: Applications

 Biochemical differences between different organisms and humans are useful for drug development.
 For instance, penicillin kills bacteria by inhibiting the bacterial enzyme DD-transpeptidase, destroying the development of the bacterial cell wall and inducing cell death.
 Thus, the study of binding sites is relevant to many fields of research, including cancer mechanisms, drug formulation, and physiological regulation.
 The formulation of an inhibitor to mute a protein's function is a common form of pharmaceutical therapy.

 In the scope of cancer, ligands that are edited to have a similar appearance to the natural ligand are used to inhibit tumor growth.
-For example, Methotrexate, a chemotherapeutic, acts as a competitive inhibitor at the dihydrofolate reductase active site.
+For example, methotrexate, a chemotherapeutic, acts as a competitive inhibitor at the dihydrofolate reductase active site.
 This interaction inhibits the synthesis of tetrahydrofolate, shutting off production of DNA, RNA and proteins.
 Inhibition of this function represses neoplastic growth and improves severe psoriasis and adult rheumatoid arthritis.

 In cardiovascular illnesses, drugs such as beta blockers are used to treat patients with hypertension.
 Beta blockers (β-Blockers) are antihypertensive agents that block the binding of the hormones adrenaline and noradrenaline to β1 and β2 receptors in the heart and blood vessels.
 These receptors normally mediate the sympathetic "fight or flight" response, causing constriction of the blood vessels.

 Competitive inhibitors are also largely found commercially.
-Botulinum toxin, known commercially as Botox, is a neurotoxin causes flaccid paralysis in the muscle due to binding to acetylcholine dependent nerves.
+Botulinum toxin, known commercially as Botox, is a neurotoxin that causes flaccid paralysis in the muscle due to binding to acetylcholine dependent nerves.
 This interaction inhibits muscle contractions, giving the appearance of smooth muscle.

-Prediction

 A number of computational tools have been developed for the prediction of the location of binding sites on proteins.
 These can be broadly classified into sequence based or structure based.
 Sequence based methods rely on the assumption that the sequences of functionally conserved portions of proteins such as binding site are conserved.
 Structure based methods require the 3D structure of the protein.
 These methods in turn can be subdivided into template and pocket based methods.
 Template based methods search for 3D similarities between the target protein and proteins with known binding sites.
 The pocket based methods search for concave surfaces or buried pockets in the target protein that possess features such as hydrophobicity and hydrogen bonding capacity that would allow them to bind ligands with high affinity.
 Even though the term pocket is used here, similar methods can be used to predict binding sites used in protein-protein interactions that are usually more planar, not in pockets.